Picasso Museum

 Experience the best of medieval and modern culture in El Born, Barcelona's trendiest and most beautiful neighbourhood on this private walking tour, including tickets for the guided tour of the Palau de la Música, an icon of modernism.

-On your private half-day tour your will:
+On your private half-day tour. you will:

 • Discover the highlights of the fashionable and historic district of El Born;

-• Walk through quaint streets like Carrer de L’Argenteria and Carrer Barra de Ferro and pause outside the Picasso museum;
+• Walk through quaint streets like Carrer de L’Argenteria and Carrer Barra de Ferro and pause outside the Picasso Museum;

 • See the stunning 10th Century Gothic Basilica of Santa Maria del Mar (St Mary of the Sea);